 Warren Anderson, Ph.D.

-Warren is currently a Postdoctoral Research Fellow supported by UVA’s Cardiovascular Research Center Training Grant.
+Warren is currently an AHA Postdoctoral Research Fellow.
 Warren earned his PhD degree in Neuroscience, with a specialization in Systems Biology, from Thomas Jefferson University in 2016.
 Warren has worked in neurophysiology and cardiac electrophysiology with a focus on understanding how ion channels regulate synaptic integration, neuomodulation-respose phenotype, and arrhythmogenesis.
 He developed novel mathematical models that revealed new insights into the mechanisms of neuroinflammation and the autonomic nervous systems’ integrated contributions to the development of hypertension.
 He is currently working with Dr. Mete Civelek (http://civeleklab.org/) and Dr. Michael Guertin to elucidate the genetic influences on coronary artery disease through regulating vascular smooth muscle cell cytokine signaling-mediated transcriptional dynamics.
 He is also studying the genetic basis of sex-specific adipose distribution patterns associated with obesity and cardiometabolic disease risk.

 Sathyan Kizhakke Mattada

 Sathyan join the Guertin lab as a Research Scientist in January 2017.
 Sathyan earned his Ph.D. in 2007 in cancer biology from the University of Kerala.
 Sathyan specialized in centromere and chromatin biology.
 He received DOD Visionary Postdoctoral Fellowship.
 Currently he is using genome-editing tools to tag transcription factors endogenously to study their roles in the transcriptional response to estrogen signaling in breast cancers.